-Y = YES, permitted and actively encouraged activity;

-N = NO, not permitted, actively discouraged activity; and,

-R = RESTRICTED to compulsory, site-specific conditions & controls when unavoidable, not usually permitted.
+- Y = YES, permitted and actively encouraged activity; - N = NO, not permitted, actively discouraged activity; and, - R = RESTRICTED to compulsory, site-specific conditions & controls when unavoidable, not usually permitted.

-development which avoids or has minimal biodiversity impacts, especially in CBA and ESA.
+The purpose of the guidelines is to encourage development which avoids or has minimal biodiversity impacts, especially in CBA and ESA.
 In general, land uses that result in irreversible loss of natural habitat (such as cultivation, afforestation, urban development and mining) have the highest impact on biodiversity; and are considered biodiversity-incompatible land use activities.
 Land uses that allow for natural habitat to remain intact (such as appropriately managed grazing by either livestock or game or sustainable harvesting of natural products from the wild), have the lowest impact on biodiversity; and are therefore considered biodiversity-compatible land use activities.